michaldivis/ocean/README.md

 }
 ```

-### Database contexts
+## Database contexts

-In order to use this on multiple platforms, we need to have different database contexts for each platform.
+To use this on multiple platforms, we need to have different database contexts for each platform.
 However, they need to share the same data sets.

 That's why we'll create one base context and derive the others from that.